Terreiro de Jesus

 Museu de Arqueologia e Etnologia

-Below the Museu Afro-Brasileiro, the Museu de Arqueologia e Etnologia exhibits indigenous Brazilian pottery, bows and arrows, masks and...
+Below the Museu Afro-Brasileiro (one admission ticket gets you into both), the Museu de Arqueologia e Etnologia exhibits indigenous...

 Live samba nightly starting around 8pm, down an alley behind the eponymous bar.